 Dr. Melike Schalomon is Interim Dean of Arts and Science and Associate Professor at Grant MacEwan University in Canada.
 Her background is in neuropsychology.
-I have had the pleasure of having her as an instructor for several of my undergraduate courses and as a research supervisor and co-author on two of my publications.
+I have had the pleasure of having her as an instructor for several of my undergraduate courses.
+Dr. Schalomon was also my research supervisor and co-author on two of my publications.
 I first met her in 2004, when she held a class in brain and behavior in the same room where I took first year English.

-I arrived early to class and was fascinated by her notes on brain anatomy on the board (which is a special interest of mine), and I walked up to the front of the room and started asking questions as she was finishing her lecture.
-She continues to be a great influence and colleague thirteen years later and one of the greatest influences in my career path and life direction.
-In this three-part series, I speak with her about her experience mentoring me as an autistic student, what she learned from it, and changes to university policy that she advocated for that were somewhat influenced by my case.
+I arrived early to class and was fascinated by her notes on brain anatomy on the board (which is a special interest of mine).
+I walked up to the front of the room and started asking questions as she was finishing her lecture.
+She continues to be a great influence and colleague thirteen years later.
+In fact, she is one of the greatest influences in my career path and life direction.
+In this three-part series, I speak with her about her experience mentoring me as an autistic student and what she learned from it.
+We also discuss changes to university policy that she advocated for and that were somewhat influenced by my case.